 Maintaining good oral hygiene is an important part of your orthodontic treatment.
-Your braces, bands, wires, and retainers can trap food debris and make it tricky to remove plaque with brushing and flossing.
+Your braces, bands, wires, aligners, and retainers can trap food debris and make it tricky to remove plaque with brushing and flossing.
 Practicing careful dental hygiene after eating is the best way to avoid plaque accumulation, tooth decay, and gum disease.
-Follow these oral hygiene tips for braces patients, and consult Dr. Laprade at Laprade Orthodontics in Pawtucket and Lincoln if you have more questions.
+Follow these oral hygiene tips for braces patients, and consult Dr. Laprade at Pawtucket Orthodontics in Pawtucket and Lincoln if you have more questions.

 Strive to brush your teeth three times each day to get rid of food particles that can build up in your teeth and braces.
 Aim to brush after breakfast, after lunch or right after school, after dinner, and at bedtime.

+Since aligners are removable, flossing will be not be affected.
 Even though it can be time-consuming with braces, it’s important to floss your teeth daily, especially for adult patients.
 The ideal time is before going to bed so that your teeth are clean for the night.
 A reusable floss threader can be very helpful in getting the floss under your wires.
 Pull a small amount of floss through the threader before sliding it up and down along the front of every tooth.
 Floss gently around your archwire to avoid damaging it.

 A salt water mouth rinse can minimize gum or cheek inflammation, avoid infection, and reduce irritation caused by braces.
 Salt water rinsing promotes healing inside your mouth and reduced swelling.
 General irritation from braces, canker sores, cheek bites, or other minor gum issues can be improved by using this rinse.